erosunica/pokecrystal-es/FAQ.md

 - [How do I edit the colors of an image?](#how-do-i-edit-the-colors-of-an-image)
 - [How do I write new features?](#how-do-i-write-new-features)
 - [I need more help!](#i-need-more-help)

-## What is pokecrystal11.gbc?

-Version 1.1 of Pokémon Crystal, which fixed some issues with the initial international release. `make crystal11` defines `_CRYSTAL11` so the assembly builds the changed version.

-## What is pokecrystal-au.gbc?

-The Australian release of Pokémon Crystal, which is based on the international 1.1 release but censors gambling references from the Game Corners. `make crystal-au` defines `_CRYSTAL11` and `_CRYSTAL_AU` so the assembly builds the changed version.

 ## I can't build the ROM, `make` just prints an error!